marinollilorenzo/VendAI/README.md

-# 🤖 VendiRapido Bot
+# 🤖 VendAI Bot

 🇮🇹 [Leggi questo documento in Italiano](README.it.md))

-**VendiRapido** is a personal Telegram assistant designed for "power sellers" who sell on platforms like Vinted, Depop, eBay, and Facebook Marketplace.
+**VendAI** is a personal Telegram assistant designed for "power sellers" who sell on platforms like Vinted, Depop, eBay, and Facebook Marketplace.

 It automates the tedious part of selling: it generates catchy titles and descriptions from a photo using AI, suggests prices, manages a private inventory, and reminds you when to post your ads to maximize visibility.